Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Supplementary Materials

 \subsubsection{Convergence of Fixed-Dimensional Parameters}

-We here first present the convergence diagnostic for the fixed-dimensional parameters $\boldsymbol{\Theta}$ for each model we have fitted to the $12$ images.
-We here compute the multivariate PSRF and multivariate effective sample size based on \cite{vats_2019, vats2021}, their method also provides a convergence criteria for the multivariate MCMC output analysis based on a required accuracy to construct $1- \alpha$ confidence region for the parameters.
+We present the convergence diagnostics for the fixed-dimensional parameters $\boldsymbol{\Theta}$ for each model we have fitted to the $12$ images in Table ~\ref{tab:fixed-dim diagnostic}.
+We compute the multivariate PSRF and multivariate effective sample size based on \cite{vats_2019, vats2021}.
+Their method also provides a convergence criteria for the multivariate MCMC output analysis based on a required accuracy to construct $1- \alpha$ confidence region for the parameters.
 We set the relative precision of the the CI to $\epsilon = 0.1$ and $\alpha = 0.1$.
-Table \ref{tab:fixed-dim diagnostic} shows the convergence diagnostics, and the results indicate all our models have reached convergence for the fixed-dimensional parameters.
+The results in Table~\ref{tab:fixed-dim diagnostic} indicate that all our models have most likely reached convergence for the fixed-dimensional parameters.